httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 # JWE Mapping {#jwe}

-The "aesgcm" content encoding can be considered as a sequence of JSON Web Encryption (JWE) objects [RFC7516], each corresponding to a single fixed size record that includes leading padding.
+The "aesgcm" content coding can be considered as a sequence of JSON Web Encryption (JWE) objects {{?RFC7516}}, each corresponding to a single fixed size record that includes leading padding.
 The following transformations are applied to a JWE object that might be expressed using the JWE Compact Serialization:

-* The JWE Protected Header is fixed to a value { "alg": "dir", "enc": "A128GCM" }, describing direct encryption using AES-GCM with a 128-bit content encryption key.
+* The JWE Protected Header is fixed to the value { "alg": "dir", "enc": "A128GCM" }, describing direct encryption using AES-GCM with a 128-bit content encryption key.
 This header is not transmitted, it is instead implied by the value of the Content-Encoding header field.